justmoon/constitute/README.md

 There are lots of good resources out there on Dependency Injection (DI) and Inversion of Control (IoC).
 For JavaScript developers, [Vojta Jina's ng-conf presentation](https://www.youtube.com/watch?v=_OGGsf1ZXMs) is a fantastic primer.

 For many smaller apps, using plain ol' Node.js modules works just fine.
-But sometimes you find yourself spending a lot of time wiring classes together like this:
+But eventually you want more control over when your components get instantiated.
+So you switch to classes and inject your dependencies via the constructor.
+But now you have annoying glue code like this to maintain:

 ``` js
 function main () {